Siege of Trichinopoly (1743): Aftermath

-When Nizam took control of Trichinopoly in September 1743, he appointed Khwaja Abdullah as the governor of the city.
-Khwaja Abdullah accompanied the Nizam to Golconda and left his son, Nimathullah Khan, as deputy governor of Trichinopoly.
+When the Nizam took control of Trichinopoly in September 1743, he appointed Khwaja Abdullah as the governor of the city.
+Khwaja Abdullah accompanied the Nizam to Golconda and left his son, Nimathullah Khan, as the deputy governor of Trichinopoly.
 They reached Golconda in March 1744, the same year Khwaja Abdullah died on the eve of his departure from Golconda.
 Thus, the Nizam appointed Anwaruddin Khan as regent, and Saadatullah Khan II, being an infant, was appointed as the Nawab of the Carnatic; he was assassinated by Murtuza Ali Khan in 1744.
 In 1749, when Anwaruddin Khan died in the Battle of Ambur, his son and deputy governor Muhammed Ali Khan Wallajah were dethroned by Chanda Sahib and sought refuge in Trichinopoly where he set up his base.